MuhammadAA/Music_Player_App--Android/README.md

 # Music_Player_App--Android
- A very simple music player app!
+ A very simple music player app for Android!

  Made using a Youtube tutorial.